anil1596/Blockchain/README.md

 # Distributed ledger using Blockchain
- It keep tracks of the transactions happening in-between the users in the peer network and user gets rewarded for the each of the new block being mined.
+ It keep tracks of the transactions happening in-between the users in the peer network and user gets rewarded for the mining of a new block.
 Transations are being tracked using  public key of the sender and recipient, implemented using [RSA](https://pycryptodome.readthedocs.io/en/latest/src/public_key/rsa.html).

 ## How the things look on the browser
 1: Main Interface (to make new transaction, load/store wallet, load transactions/blockchain)